ChrisSSocha/ChrisSSocha.github.io/_posts/2014-02-10-First_6_months_at_ThoughtWorks.markdown

 ### After TWU

 I've now graduated from TWU, passed my 6 month probation, and have worked on a few different projects.
-Since started ThoughtWorks has given me so many different opportunities; I've done a lot of travelling, had opportunities to learn new languages, tools, and technologies, have paired with interesting ThoughtWorkers at all levels, and it's been a real pleasure to come to work in the morning.
+Since started ThoughtWorks has given me so many different opportunities; I've done a lot of traveling, had opportunities to learn new languages, tools, and technologies, have paired with interesting ThoughtWorkers at all levels, and it's been a real pleasure to come to work in the morning.

 If any of this sounds like something you would like to do, I suggest you start a conversation with our graduate recruiters, and see where ThoughtWorks can take you... :-)